 2. Focused Inbox

-If you see any important email lying in Other, you can drag it back into the Focused box.
-And the more you do it, the better the functionality will behave (in the future) as it learns from your mail habits.
+If you see any important email lying in the Other tab, you can drag it back into the Focused box.
+And the more you do it, the better the functionality will behave (in the future) as it learns from your email habits.

 A relatively new feature, @mentions will let you tag a contact in an email conversation.
-Much like the tags in social media, this feature is also aimed at making a person aware of his/her’s task at hand.
-It’s seemingly easy to use, all you need to do is to type @, and panel with your contact list will pop up below.
+Much like the tags in social media, this feature is also aimed at making a person aware of his/her task at hand.
+It’s seemingly easy to use – all you need to do is to type @, and panel with your contact list will pop up below.

 This feature can prove to be hugely beneficial in teams where tasks are usually handed out in emails.

 What’s more, if a person has been newly tagged in an email thread, the email address is added in the To: list, just so you don’t miss doing it on your own.